yazd/DKit/README.md

   - You can create a Sublime project from a DUB package file using this command.
 Open the DUB package file, then run this to create the project.
 - DKit: Goto Definition (requires at least DCD 0.3.0-beta)
   - Use goto definition by setting the cursor in the symbol that you want to goto, and then running the command.
 The default keybinding for this command is ctrl+shift+g.
+- DKit: Show Documentation (requires at least DCD 0.3.0-beta)
+  - Use show documentation by setting the cursor in the symbol that you want to see documentation for, and then running the command.
+The default keybinding for this command is ctrl+\\.

 Troubleshooting
 ---------------